In this project, students will work together in teams to complete a set of tasks in the context of a larger project.

 - genome browsers, MEGAN,

-In the second part of the course you will use some of the introduced tools to perform a complete analysis of a mystery dataset.
+In the second part of the course, you will use some of the introduced tools to perform a complete analysis of a challenge dataset, as well as a biological dataset.

-- a lab journal that documents and discusses results of the day
+- a lab journal that documents and discusses the results of the day

-- a written summary of the course (2-3 pages)
+- a written summary of the project (2-3 pages)

 Requirements for admission

 This course is for MSc students.
 You should have good knowledge of sequence-based bioinformatics analysis (e.g. as taught in Bioinformatics I).
-Knowledge of Java or C++ and a scripting language (Python, Perl, bash, ...) are also required.
+Knowledge of bash or a similar scripting language is also required.